buuug7/notes/css/basic.md

 ### background-repeat

-by default, a background image will repeat itself indefinitely. you can choose to make it repeat only horizontally,only vertically, or not at all.
+by default, a background image will repeat itself indefinitely. you can choose to make it repeat only horizontally, only vertically, or not at all.

 ```css
 body {